timothyhollabaugh/main-server/backend/README.md

 `POST /users/{id: u64}`
 Updates a given user.

+`DELETE /users/{id: u64}`
+Deletes a given user

+`GET /departments/`
+Gets all departments, with their ID, name, and abbrevation

+`GET /departments/?searchterm=searchtype,parameter`
+  Available search terms: name, abbreviation
+  Available search types: partial, exact
+  Parameter is what needs to be searched
+  Multiple searches can be done by seperating them with an &

+`POST /departments`
+Creates a new department.
+The body of POST should be a valid Department.
+Returns the id of the created department.

+`POST /departments/{id: u64}`
+Updates a given department.

+`DELETE /departments/{id: u64}`
+Deletes a given department

+`GET /user_departments/`
+Gets all user_departments, with their ID, user first and last name, and department name.
+This is done by joining the users and dpeartments tables via the foreign keys in the user_department table

+`GET /user_departments/?searchterm=searchtype,parameter`
+  Available search terms: department_name, department_abbreviation, user_first_name, user_last_name
+  Available search types: partial, exact
+  Parameter is what needs to be searched
+  Multiple searches can be done by seperating them with an &

+`POST /user_departments`
+Creates a new user_department.
+The body of POST should be a valid User_Department.
+Returns the id of the created user_department.

+`POST /user_departments/{id: u64}`
+Updates a given user_department.

+`DELETE /user_departments/{id: u64}`
+Deletes a given user_department

 ### Data Models

 Many of the API calls share a common set of data models, represented in JSON format.